Swiss Tarot: Cards

 The face cards are not double headed and both the trumps and pip cards use additive Roman numeral indexing.
 The lack of modern features like vertically symmetrical face cards, corner indices, and Arabic numerals has made this deck unpopular for tarot players outside of their native communities.
 For example, the French-speaking Swiss (Romands) prefer using the Tarot Nouveau to play French tarot.
 It is still the official deck for Troccas tournaments.

 Troggu players use the German version.
 Troccas players use the French-language version but refer to their cards with their Romansh (Rhæto-Romanic) nicknames.
 In 2016, A.G.
 Müller began printing of Sursilvan captioned packs for Troccas players on behalf of Radiotelevisiun Svizra Rumantscha.
-The names of the trump cards are as follows:
+The names and designs of the cards are as follows: